 The term IP generally covers a variety of intangible assets.
 Here, I want to consider patents, one of these intangible assets.
 A patent provides legal protection to an aspect of technology.
 A patent is derived from, or is a by-product of innovation around or solution to a problem.
 It “protects” that solution such that, hopefully, others are prevented from using it.

-Let’s start by replacing the term IP with “patent” in some of the statements from the two sources and think about them one-by-one.
+Let’s start by replacing the term IP with “patent” in some of the statements and see how they fare.
 I should note that some of these statements may work with other IP types, but here I am looking at patents.

 “Companies offering intangible assets like patents often struggle to access capital, …” said Jérôme Nycz

 This statement does not really make sense.
 Unless engaged in a patent brokerage deal a company does not offer patents.
 A company offers a product and patents are obtained to protect technology within the product.

 “ … providing the capital patent-rich companies need …”